-The sales person did the detailing, got inspection done, licence plate installed, EXCEPT the Interior Trim Appliqués which was missing, which costs $210.
+The salesperson did the detailing, got inspection done, license plate installed, EXCEPT the Interior Trim Appliques which was missing, which costs $210.
 There were other minor things missing too like one bungee from a pack of eight was missing, and a pop-in piece that covers the screw inside a rear cup holder.
-I found out about the bungee and cup holder cover later, but on the day of picking up the car, they acknowledged the missing Interior Trim Appliqués.
+I found out about the bungee and cup holder cover later, but on the day of picking up the car, they acknowledged the missing Interior Trim Appliques.
 They didn't offer to discount these missing accessories from our cost, but promised to order them for us in a week.

 3/27: Another week passed and said it's being discontinued!
 I told them that even if they have to order after-market it would have arrived already.
 I even provided a website he can order from which would cost cheaper than its original cost, but he said it has to come from its service department which he claims he doesn't know where it's coming from.